JonathanGrossman/mongodb_basics/03_node_query_operators.md

 ## [List of logical operators](#list-of-logical-operators)

-Logical operators allow you to use simple logic to craft searches.
+Logical operators allow you to use simple logic to craft powerful searches.
 The MongoDB logical operators are `and`, `not`, `or`, and `nor`.
 You should be familiar with logical operators from other programming languages.

 Like comparison operators, MongoDB logical operators allow you to get a subset of documents from a collection.
 Intead of using comparisons, you use logic.
 For instance, you can get from a collection a subset of documents that meet one condition `and` another condition.
-For instance, you can retrieve only the documents that have both a field named `score` with a value greater than `10` and also a field named `first_name` with a value of `'Jane'`.
+To give a specific example, you can retrieve only the documents that have both a field named `score` with a value greater than `10` and also a field named `first_name` with a value of `'Jane'`.

 Or you can get a subset of documents that meet one condition `or` a different condition.
 For instance, you can retrieve only the documents that have either a field named `score` with a value greater than `10` or a field named `first_name` with a value of `'Jane'`.

 Using logical operators in MongoDB is similar to using logical operators in other programming languages.
 The main difference is syntax.
 Like for comparison operators, MongoDB uses syntax like `$and` and `$not`, whereas languages like JavaScript use other syntax like `&&` or `||`.
+In other languages, comparison operators are generally used throughout your code, whereas in MongoDB they belong inside an object that serves as an argument inside a function call (e.g., `find({ score: { $not: 10 } })`).
+Pay close attention to the syntax for each logical operator because each has its own subtle nuances.

 Here is a list of MongoDB logical operators.